AI Company Incorporation in Argentina

 • Business operations: Accounting and tax management, business modeling, operational implementation, and team building.

-• Corporate strategy: End-to-end support for foreign companies entering the Argentine market through corporate structuring, market entry planning, and mergers and acquisitions (M&A).
-From initial setup and due diligence to negotiation and post-transaction integration, ensuring legal compliance, efficient operations, and sustainable growth in Argentina.
+Corporate Strategy: Provide end-to-end support for foreign companies entering the Argentine market through corporate structuring, market entry planning, and mergers and acquisitions (M&A) that align with national development priorities.
+This includes initial setup, foreign currency inflows, due diligence, negotiation, and post-transaction integration, ensuring legal compliance, operational efficiency, and sustainable growth in Argentina, ultimately generating strategic economic impact.

-We also have dedicated teams covering immigration, intellectual property, real estate, contracts, public procurement (including government contracts), tax, and accounting, allowing us to handle all your legal and business needs in one place.
+We also have dedicated teams covering immigration, intellectual property, real estate, contracts, public procurement (including government contracts), tax, and accounting, allowing us to handle all your legal and business needs in one place, ensuring capital traceability and regulatory oversight.

 Additionally, we conduct market research and sector-specific surveys to assess the potential of your products or services in Argentina, enabling you to make informed decisions and establish a successful local presence.

-This initial phase is critical for understanding the scope of your AI venture in Argentina and defining the optimal market niche.
+This initial phase is critical for understanding the scope of your AI & Advanced Technology Enterprises in Argentina and defining the optimal market niche.

 Key Activities:

-• Market Trend Analysis: Research current AI trends in Argentina, including strong growth in the domestic AI sector, increasing demand for AI solutions, and a rising interest in high-tech innovative AI businesses.
+• Market Trend Analysis: Research current AI trends in Argentina, including strong growth in the domestic AI & Advanced Technology sector, increasing demand for AI solutions, and a rising interest in high-tech innovative AI & Advanced Technology businesses.
 The sector is projected to continue growing in 2026 and beyond, supported by a highly educated Argentine workforce.

 • Definition of Target Audience: Determine the ideal customer profile, whether targeting domestic companies or exporting AI-technology/software to the Spanish‑speaking Latin American market and global markets, including Europe and North America (including the USA).